 The hurdle rate allows the company to decide whether to make an investment or not.
-It is the appropriate compensation which company require in exchange for a certain risk.
-The company expects to generate a high return from a higher risk project while the lower risk could have a lower return.
-The investor use a hurdle rate to discount the future cash flow from projects and make a comparison to select the best one.
+It is the appropriate compensation that company requires in exchange for a certain risk.
+The company expects to generate a high return from a higher-risk project while the lower risk could have a lower return.
+The investor uses a hurdle rate to discount the future cash flow from projects and make a comparison to select the best one.

 Factors to consider when setting up Hurdle Rate.